anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 -  verify all APIs (services, advances, features, etc.) exposed by the reference implementation
--  compare the reference implementation and local deployments from a functional standpoint and from OpenStack control plane and dataplane capabilities
+-  compare the reference implementation and local deployments from a functional standpoint and from OpenStack control plane and data plane capabilities

 Additional links: